asbott/nowgrep/README.md

-Dont use this it's not ready.
+Closed source for now.
+I might release the code at some point in the future.

+I'll try to keep this readme updated on the state of Nowgrep and my plans for it.

-Follow x.com/CharlieMQV for updates.
+Follow x.com/CharlieMQV for more updates.

 Contact: charlie.malmqvist1@gmail.com